NBA Rumors: Cavs ‘Exploring Ways’ To Acquire Greg Monroe, Spurs, Nuggets Also Interested

 With 15 guaranteed contracts on their roster, Cavaliers general manager Koby Altman would need to be more creative to add Monroe to their team.
 As Amico noted, two other title contender teams are also interested in acquiring the veteran center.
 These include the San Antonio Spurs and the Denver Nuggets.

-Both teams are finding ways to improve their roster in order to strengthen their chance of challenging the Golden State Warriors in the Western Conference supremacy.
+Both teams are finding ways to improve their roster in order to strengthen their chance of challenging the Golden State Warriors in the Western Conference.
 However, it remains questionable how Monroe will fit on their roster.
-The Spurs currently have Pau Gasol and LaMarcus Aldridge while the Nuggets have Juancho Hernangomez to back up Nikola Jokic.
+The Spurs currently have Pau Gasol and LaMarcus Aldridge, while the Nuggets have Juancho Hernangomez to back up Nikola Jokic.

 [Featured Image by Mike Ehrmann/Getty Images]